tonydutcher/HDFcompress/README.md

 - From this process we will also be able more easily run analyses with participants across different studies, because of the common format structure.
 - File naming conventions have tried to follow as closely as possible to the [BIDS format](http://bids.neuroimaging.io/)

+#### Current form of the project
+- For now, the program functions on one subject at a time.
+- Also, the program only takes in functional brain imaging files and metadata about the functional brain images.
+These are the two main aspects of results and statistical analysis for a given study.
+- Eventually, we will build up to including all data for an entire study, this will be addressed in the future.

 ### How it works.

 #### Putting data into HDF5 format.
 - Each study will get a config_[study].py file.
-This file should be filled out to the best of the ability by the researcher or by anyone seeking to archive a particular study.
+This file should be filled out to the best of the ability by the researcher or by anyone seeking to convert a particular study.
+This file must be in the config_files folder before running anything.
-- This file focuses on anatomy files, functional brain imaging files, and metadata about the functional brain images.
-These fields will allow us reconstruct some forms of analysis across subjects and across studies.
-Therefore, at the current moment in time, not all data is being systematically brought into the hdf5 format structure.
 - The program will process the study according to the config file argument inputs.
 Errors should point in the direction of what needs to be debugged.

-#### Getting subjects from HDF5 format.
+- The program is focused around a single subject.
+The main worker for the program is HDFcompress.py, an example input is below
+'''
+HDFcompress.py -config 'config_[study].py' -sid 'No_32' -type 'process'
+'''
+This will work on the 'perc' study, for subject 'No_32', and bring that subject into hdf5 format.